Blister on the left, hail damage on the right

 -Roof areas receiving both direct and reflected heat from the sun.

 Hailstrikes often have granules still visible in the damaged area.
 If the shingles were warm when the hailstrike occurred, granules are typically pressed further into the asphalt.
 If the shingles were cold when the hailstrike occurred, some granules may be missing, but the excavated portion will not be uniform in depth and appearance, as with blister damage.
-Blisters are typically flat across the bottom of the excavated area, while hail strikes will have sloped bottoms reflecting the shape of the ice sphere that caused the damage.
+Blisters are typically flat across the bottom of the excavated area, often with mat visible at the bottom.
+Hail strikes will have sloped bottoms reflecting the shape of the ice sphere that caused the damage.